-Both teams are required to score the results at the end of each round.
+Both teams are required to score the results at the end of the match.
 Both teams will be supplied with an official "Result Card".
 If possible the captains of the respective teams should agree the score and sign the "Result Card".
-In any event both captains must hand the Result Card (if possible signed by both captains) to the official on duty at the results board within 10 minutes of the end of the round.
+In any event both captains must hand the Result Card (if possible signed by both captains) to the official on duty at the results desk within 10 minutes of the end of the match.